 Our ultimate aim is to construct a network, consisting of all the Provincial Associations of South Africa, that would become the first line of defence when the Department of Basic Education (DBE) seeks to draught policies and amend bills, e.g. BELA Bill, on a national level.

-Our vision is that this network, the South African National Homeschooling Association (SANHA,) consisting of representatives from provincial associations, would fill the void between the home educator and government on a national level.
+Our vision is that this network, the South African National Home Schooling Association (SANHSA) consisting of representatives from provincial associations, would fill the void between the home educator and government on a national level.

-We aim to be proactive in our approach to dealing with bill amendments and policies, instead of waiting for legal action to be taken against any home educator and their children after a policy or bill has been passed.
+We aim to be proactive in our approach to dealing with bill amendments and policies, by taking part in any and all policy and bill amendment processes instead of waiting for legal action to be taken against any home educator and their children after a policy or bill has been passed.

 Who does ECHSA endeavour to represent?:

 ECHSA is a representative body for HOMEschoolers in this province.
-Home education is defined clearly in South African law (see the South African Schools Act of 1996 online) as that education which takes place by a PARENT at the homeschooled child’s OWN HOME for the majority of the child’s daily education, i.e at least 3 hours a day.
-It is acceptable if the parent takes the children to a tutor centre for tutoring in a specific subject the student struggles with.
+Home education is defined clearly in South African law (South African Schools Act of 1996) as that education which takes place by a PARENT at the homeschooled child’s OWN HOME for the majority of the child’s daily education.
+It is acceptable if the parent takes the children to a tutoring centre for tutoring in a specific subject the student struggles with.

-A cottage school or learning center that provides the bulk of a child’s education should be registered at the Department of Education as an independent school, otherwise it is illegal and if discovered, there are legal implications for both the owners and the parents who send their children there.
+A cottage school or learning centre that provides the bulk of a child’s education should be registered at the DeBE as an independent school, otherwise, it is illegal and if discovered, there are legal implications for both the owners and the parents who send their children there.
 ECHSA understands the need for Cottage schools/Learning centers, which is to provide alternative education for a child whose parents cannot homeschool themselves, but we believe they should form their own associations and have their own voice and not try to find legitimacy by seeking to associate with the legal practice of HOME education.

 At ECHSA, the executive members cannot make unilateral decisions on issues that affect homeschoolers in the Eastern Cape.
 That is why our organizational structure, as an NPO and our constitution, lends itself to transparency and responsible representation.
-Our executive members are democratically elected every year, as to give the association members recourse to choose their representation.
+Our executive members are democratically elected every year, to give the association members recourse to choose their representation.
 We constantly update our members on issues and endeavour to get feedback on important decisions to ensure we truly represent the home educator.
-We do not only want to be a representative body, but ultimately a registration body to be a buffer between home education and the DBE.
-This does not mean we will give your information to the DBE, on the contrary, we will keep it safe and sound with us where no one can access it as we have processes in place.
+We do not only want to be a representative body but ultimately a registration body to be a buffer between home education and the DBE.

 What ECHSA is not: